First-principles molecular quantum electrodynamics theory at all coupling strengths: Introduction.

 In the thriving field of polariton chemistry (or molecular quantum electrodynamics at large), investigating the influence of arbitrary light-matter coupling strengths on molecular properties and behaviors necessitates a robust and universally applicable theoretical approach~\cite{Fregoni2022acsphotonics}.
-However, the lack of a reliable theoretical framework that seamlessly traverses all coupling regimes impedes fully realizing QED-assisted modulation of molecular properties.
-Despite significant progress in understanding the effects of confined fields on many molecular features, a comprehensive and detailed theoretical framework for exploring these phenomena across all coupling regimes still needs to be developed.
-So far, variational theories~\cite{Rivera:2019tr}, QED Hartree-Fock (QEDHF)~\cite{haugland_coupled_2020, Riso:2022uw}, semi-empirical method~\cite{zhang2019jcp}, QED Density Functional Theory (QED-DFT)~\cite{Flick2017PNAS, Ruggenthaler2014PRA}, QED coupled cluster (QED-CC)~\cite{haugland_coupled_2020, jcp0033132, Liebenthal2022, mordovina_polaritonic_2020, Weight2023pccp}, QED Time-Dependent Density Functional Theory (QED-TDDFT)~\cite{yang_quantum-electrodynamical_2021}, and Diffusion Quantum Monte Carlo~\cite{weight_diffusion_2023} methods have been proposed to study the light-matter interactions.
-In particular, the post-HF methods rely on optimal mean-field theory (as the reference state) for achieving better accuracy.
-Although effective in addressing several aspects of molecular interactions within quantum fields, the existing QEDHF methods~\cite{haugland_coupled_2020} and their self-consistent counterpart~\cite{Riso:2022uw} have their limitations primarily confined to specific coupling strengths.
+However, the absence of a reliable theoretical framework that seamlessly traverses all coupling regimes hinders the full potential of QED-assisted modulation of molecular properties.
+Despite significant progress in understanding the effects of confined fields on many molecular characteristics, a comprehensive and first-principles framework for exploring these phenomena across all coupling regimes is still lacking.
+To date, variational theories~\cite{Rivera:2019tr}, QED Hartree-Fock (QEDHF)~\cite{haugland_coupled_2020, Riso:2022uw}, semi-empirical method~\cite{zhang2019jcp}, QED Density Functional Theory (QED-DFT)~\cite{Flick2017PNAS, Ruggenthaler2014PRA, Schaefer2021}, QED coupled cluster (QED-CC)~\cite{haugland_coupled_2020, jcp0033132, Liebenthal2022, mordovina_polaritonic_2020, Weight2023pccp}, QED Time-Dependent Density Functional Theory (QED-TDDFT)~\cite{yang_quantum-electrodynamical_2021}, and Diffusion Quantum Monte Carlo~\cite{weight_diffusion_2023} methods have been proposed to study the light-matter interactions.
+In particular, post-Hartree-Fock methods depend on an optimal mean-field theory (as the reference state) to achieve better accuracy.
+Although they are effective in addressing several aspects of molecular interactions within quantum fields, the existing QEDHF methods~\cite{haugland_coupled_2020} and their self-consistent counterparts~\cite{Riso:2022uw} are primarily limited to specific coupling strengths.